griffin-container/griffin/examples.md

 ## ◽️ Extract resource with command-line tool

 Go to menu (top-left corner) and choose:<br>
-<b>Download command-line tool</b><br>
+<b>Download command-line tool</b><br><br>
-The GRIFFIN command-line tool is built-in into every container and can be downloaded offline.
+The <a href="https://github.com/griffin-container/griffin/blob/main/command-line-tool.md">GRIFFIN command-line tool</a> is built-in into every container and can be downloaded offline.
 <br><br>
 Command line:
 ```console